Personalized, multidisciplinary approach

 Our multidisciplinary team includes experienced surgical, medical, and radiation oncologists, radiologists, pathologists, researchers, nurses, physician assistants, nutritionists, and social workers who care for each patient with dedication and compassion.

 Beginning with your first appointment, our team will walk you through the entire treatment process, making sure you know what to expect and where to find helpful resources, such as counseling, nutrition advice, or palliative care.

 Each patient has access to a social worker for extra support and guidance if needed.
 Your medical team will work together to ensure you receive the best care available.
 We create a unique, personalized plan for every patient, and we consider all aspects

 Depending on how much the cancer has grown, you may have one treatment or a combination of treatments.
 Treatment depends on:

 More than 90 percent of early-stage cancers are treated successfully with surgical procedures and do not require any further treatment.

-If you are a young woman with early-stage cervical cancer (stage I) and would still like to have children, there are surgical options that can preserve your fertility without compromising treatment or survival.
-If you're a young woman with advanced stage
+If you are a diagnosed with early-stage cervical cancer (stage I) and would still like to have children, there are surgical options that can preserve your fertility without compromising treatment or survival.
+If you are diagnosed with advanced-stage cervical

 - If you are diagnosed with cervical dysplasia or precancerous cells are found (carcinoma in situ, or stage 0 cervical cancer), surgery is generally the only treatment necessary to remove precancerous areas on the cervix.
 A biopsy to remove areas